aharri123/dsc-phase-1-project-v2-4/README.md

 ## 2. Production Budget

 Next, production budget was looked at.
 I took a dataset from The Numbers, which contained various movies,their production budget and their domestic and global box office earnings.
 I ran a Pearson's correlation test on production budget and both box office earnings and found a strong positive relationship between production budget and both types of box office earnings, which suggests that a high production budget is correlated with higher box office earnings.
+I also looked at the average production budget which $31,587,757 with a standard deviation of $41,812,076.

 ***Here the correlation between production budget and worldwide box office earnings is shown, with a correlation of 0.748***